 A much better plan would be to start by looking at the musical meaning behind the notes before learning begins.
 The whole point of learning to play a piece is because it incites a particular ‘feeling’ or emotion, therefore why not examine it from this aspect first?
 This can be done whether you are preparing for Grade 2 or Grade 8, it applies to almost everyone.
-There are many ways to improve your understanding or musical grasp of a piano piece so here are a few basic tips.
+There are many ways to improve your understanding or musical grasp of a piano piece.
+Here are a few basic tips:

 1. Start by looking at the general character; is it a Baroque minuet, a Classical sonata, or a Romantic waltz?
 This will determine your approach to the piece.
 A Rodgers and Hammerstein showtune will require a completely different feel to that of a Hungarian peasant dance by Bartók.

-2. Then examine the score; look for dynamic markings (which tell us how loud or soft to play), tempo markings (how fast or slow to play) and stylistic markings (the general character of the work).
+2. Examine the score; look for dynamic markings, which tell us how loud or soft to play, tempo markings, or how fast or slow to play, and stylistic markings, the general character of the work.

-3. Now look at the structure; Can you decifer a pattern in the music?
-For example a four bar phrase which has been repeated several times, possibly in a different key?
+3. Look at the structure; Can you decifer a pattern in the music?
+For example, a four bar phrase which has been repeated several times, possibly in a different key?
 Do you notice similar patterns of notes or passagework?
-Is there a definite beginning or introduction, middle section and an ending (which is possibly very similar to the opening)?
+Is there a definite beginning or introduction, middle section and an ending?

 6. Look for important themes or melodies; they may occur several times and will require your attention possibly needing extra emphasis, a different tonal shading or a defined musical line.
-This may inspire you to experiement with your piano’s sound creating varied tonal colours or sonorities.
+This may inspire you to experiement with the piano’s sound, creating varied tonal colours or sonorities.

 These suggestions might just ignite your imagination and help proffer a musically considered performance.
-And this is all before you have even played a note!
-It really is helpful to look at a work in this way because it can make practising much more enjoyable and productive.
+And this is all before you have even played a note.
+It really is helpful to look at a work in this way because it can make practising more enjoyable and productive.

 Musical extract: Beethoven’s Piano Sonata No.26 in E flat major Op.81a (Les Adieux); Second Movement – Abwesenheit.